savarin/python_for_ml/README.md

 the session, we would have worked on the
 [Kaggle Titanic data](https://www.kaggle.com/c/titanic)
 from start to finish, through a number of iterations in an increasing order of sophistication.
-We’ll also have a brief discussion on cross-validation.
+Time-permitting, we’ll also have a brief discussion on cross-validation.
 - [1-0_First_Cut.ipynb](http://nbviewer.ipython.org/github/savarin/python_for_ml/blob/master/1-0_First_Cut.ipynb)
 - [1-1_Missing_Values.ipynb](http://nbviewer.ipython.org/github/savarin/python_for_ml/blob/master/1-1_Missing_Values.ipynb)
 - [1-2_Dummy_Variables.ipynb](http://nbviewer.ipython.org/github/savarin/python_for_ml/blob/master/1-2_Dummy_Variables.ipynb)